k8ieone/NetBoard/README.md

 Once you install this, it should look like this:
 ![Screenshot](screenshot.png)

-# Modifying the dashboard
+## Modifying the dashboard
 In the future this shouldn't be needed, but for now you actually have to edit the HTML in order to get your servers onto the dashboard.
-I won't explain the process here, there are comments in the source code to guide you.
+There are a few places where you should replace the URL.
+First off is the `data-host`.
+Pretty self-explanatory.
+Second is on the button under the graph.
+This is a `onclick="location.href` property of the button.
+Third and final is what server `dashboard.js` is pulled from.
+This can be any Netdata server.
+It's on the bottom of the file.
+Adding more groups and servers is also pretty simple.
+There are comments indicating the beginnings and ends of groups/servers in the HTML file.

 ## The general look
 The theme should be pretty similar to the normal Netdata dashboard.